 EdHealth Australia can help your organisation improve its communication strategy with the design of low literacy handouts for people with very low literacy/health literacy.
 Highly effective handouts and resources can be produced on any topic.
-Jayne Lehmann can work with you to create a text for the target message and prepares the images, using Boardmaker a visual communication program, to illustrate the text.
+Jayne Lehmann can work with you to create a text for the target message and prepare the images, using Widgit Online, a visual communication program, to illustrate the text.

 What do the low literacy resources look like?

 Here’s one we prepared earlier for people with an intellectual disability announcing the Community Visitors from the Community Visitor’s Scheme in South Australia will soon be visiting.

 A resource designed to support a client in aged care with expressive communication disorder after experiencing a stroke.